Fabula Press Short Story Competition Rules

 - In case of any dispute, the sponsors’ liability is limited to refund of the contest entry fee.

 Judging and notification:

 - The Fabula Press team will complete the first round of selections.
-The finalists’ entries will then be judged by the Fabula Press Aestas Short Story Contest 2016 judges’ panel, who will select the First, Second and Third prize winners based on a 9 point scoring matrix on plot, quality of narrative, and characterisation.
-Final decision will be based on the sum total of the scores from the judges.
+The finalists’ entries will then be judged by the Fabula Press Nivalis Short Story Contest 2017 judges’ panel, who will select the First, Second and Third prize winners based on a 10 point scoring matrix on plot, quality of narrative, pacing, and characterisation.
+Final decision will be based on the averaged total of the scores from the judges.

 - The winners will be contacted by email by the Sponsors, and must reply within two working weeks to maintain eligibility.
 If the winner(s) cannot be contacted within this time period or fail(s) to respond to any attempted contact, such winner(s) will be disqualified, his/her entry will be declared null and void and the Sponsor reserves the right, in its sole and absolute discretion, to select another winner based on the judging criteria, in which event these provisions shall apply to such other eligible entry.

 Contest Prizes: Apart from publication of long listed authors in an anthology, the following prizes will be awarded.